audioscavenger/BiasBuster/README.md

 # BiasBuster - WIP 0.9.5

 Identify and challenge bias in language wording, primarily directed at KJZZ's radio broadcast.
 BiasBuster provides an automated stream downloader, a SQLite database, and Python functions to output visual statistics.

-Will provide a UI and option to process other broadcasts very soon.
+BiasBuster Will provide a UI and option to process+manage other broadcasts very soon.

 Comes in 2 parts:
 - Linux part for a Cloud server, to download the mp3 (bash)
 - Windows part, to transcribe mp3 to text, SQLite database management, and word analysis

+The meat of the project is current KJZZ-db.py on Windows.
+It should be portable to Linux as-is, since I do not use hard-coded path separators.

 # Under the hood